 It is as important to end an EFL lesson effectively as you start it.
-Your main aim is that your students leave the classroom with good feeling about themselves and their learning.
-They should end their EFL lesson with a sense of achievement and the knowledge that they have made progress in their English.
+Your main aim is that your students leave the classroom with a good feeling about themselves and their learning.
+They should end their EFL lessons with a sense of achievement and the knowledge that they have made progress in their English.

 The following are nine of the best ways that you can use and adapt to end your EFL classes.